GMOD/Apollo/docs/Prerequisites.md

     -   Ant 1.8+ (most package managers will have this)
     -   A database (RDMS) system.
 Sample configurations for PostgreSQL and MySQL are available.
 H2 configuration does not require any manual installation.
     -   Basic tools like Git, Curl, a text editor, etc
--   Data generation pipeline prerequisites (for full list see http://gmod.org/wiki/JBrowse_Configuration_Guide)
+-   Data generation pipeline pre-requisites (for full list see http://gmod.org/wiki/JBrowse_Configuration_Guide)
     -   System packages
         -   libpng12-0 (optional, for JBrowse imagetrack)
         -   libpng12-dev (optional, for JBrowse imagetrack)